 60 days after the date of birth, adoption, placement for adoption, or placement for foster care if additional Premium is required to add the Dependent.
-If additional Premium is not required, the application requirement is waived; however, please notify the Health Insurance Marketplace at healthcare.gov and Member Services, to add the child to your Plan.
+If additional Premium is not required, the application requirement is waived; however, please notify Member Services, to add the child to your Plan.

 To add all other newly eligible Dependents (such as a new Spouse), you must submit an enrollment application within 60 days after the qualifying event.
-Enrollment in this Plan is subject to verification of your eligibility by the Health Insurance Marketplace.
+Enrollment in this Plan is subject to our verification of your eligibility.